cables-gl/cables/README.md

 #### Namespace libraries
 1. Only 1 export per `index.js` file.
 Only the first exported entity will be considered as the exported class.
-2. The second export will be put into the resulting file, but not accessible via code.
+2. The second export will be put into the resulting file, but not be accessible via code.
 3. It's good practice to split functionality into different files.
 Just make sure to import them in your `index.js`.
 4. Webpack is configured to read [**named**](https://stackoverflow.com/a/41283945) exports.
 Using default exports will not work.